tip-org/tools-paper/paper.md

 evaluate theorem provers (in earlier work TIP).
 At the time of writing, we have 351 benchmarks.

+So then two different goals:

+* To encourage people to write their own provers (based on our API or command-line tools or whatever)
+* To ease interopability with existing (and future provers) that want to use their own format.

 However, they don't support the same formats.
 We identify a core of what the different theorem provers use and need.